Betsy King Ross

 Betsy King Ross (March 14, 1921 – October 4, 1989) was an American actress, anthropologist and author.

 She was born in St Paul, Minnesota.
 During the 1930s she starred in several Western serial films as a child actress.
+In 1933 she starred with Johnny Mack Brown and Noah Beery, Jr in the serial Fighting with Kit Carson.
 In 1935 she starred with Gene Autry in the serial The Phantom Empire.
 She was also a champion trick rider.